- Vermont in Winter: Things to Do & Places to Visit (2024) ❄️ - November 28, 2023

-Pier is lined with restaurants, bars, and amusement park rides to create a lively atmosphere to enjoy for the entire family.
-And be sure to stick around the sunset for one of the best reasons to visit the pier.
+The pier is lined with restaurants, bars, and amusement park rides to create a lively atmosphere to enjoy for the entire family.
+And be sure to stick around for those stunning sunset views from the pier!

 For over a century, Monhegan Island has been the subject of famous American art paintings.
 Local artists such as Rockwell Kent and Briggs Knowlton have long been captivated by the secluded island’s beauty.
 You can see the very sights that led to famous artwork when you visit.

 Monhegan Island is only accessible by boat from mainland Maine.
 It’s a small island covered with lush greenery and towering cliffs sloping down into the ocean.
 The Monhegan Museum hosts exhibitions showcasing local artists who attempted to capture the island’s beauty on canvas.